archit522/CRUD/README.md

 3. Redis Cache

 ## Proposed Solution-
 Sync API is created with a NodeJS backend and connected to MongoDB and Redis Cache.
-The API can handle create, read, update, delete requests for a post.
+The API can handle create (POST), read (GET), update (PATCH), delete (DELETE) requests for a post.
 The Post Schema in JSON is as below-
 ```
 title: {
 	type: String,